 Your application, with all required attachments, must be submitted to the RMIT Business Enterprise Unit (BEU) in person, by email (PrincesLYOB@rmit.edu.au), or by post to The Prince’s Lead Your Own Business program (Attn: Brett Stavenuiter), RMIT Business Enterprise Unit, GPO Box 2476, Melbourne VIC 3001.

-If your Business Proposal is complete, the RMIT BEU office will acknowledge receipt of your application and pass your application to PCA.
+If your Business Proposal is complete, the RMIT BEU office will acknowledge receipt of your application and pass your application to Prince's Trust Australia.
 If more information is required, you will be contacted via email.

 It will assist your application if you can provide: